 Stress fracture treatment

-Endometriosis is a condition where the tissue that normally lines the uterus, called the endometrium, grows someplace outside the uterus.
-It usually grows on an organ in the pelvis.
-When it grows near the hip or groin, it can cause pain in these areas.
+Endometriosis occurs when the tissue that normally lines the uterus, called the endometrium, grows outside the uterus.
+It usually grows in the lower abdomen or pelvis.
+When it grows near the hip or groin, it can cause pain in these areas, especially during menstruation.

 About endometriosis pain